inbo/tutorials/content/articles/spatial_mgrs/index.md

 </div>

-The UTM grid referencing system to identify *grid cells* at a specific resolution follows the following numerical syntax, as explained on civil maps that use it ([Stott, 1977](#ref-stott_utm_1977)) [^4]:
+The UTM grid referencing system to identify *grid cells* at a specific precision follows the following numerical syntax, as explained on civil maps that use it ([Stott, 1977](#ref-stott_utm_1977)) [^5]:

     [UTM zone number] [Truncated integer X-coordinate] [Truncated integer Y-coordinate]

-The spaces can be omitted or kept, or replaced by a point or a slash.
+Separators like points, slashes or spaces are needed since the number of digits can differ between easting (X) and northing (Y).
 The integers can be truncated at the required precision, hence representing 10<sup>p</sup> meters.
 As the coordinates are always truncated (not rounded) to integers, this effectively means that a UTM grid reference represents a square cell with a size that reflects the chosen precision, potentially clipped by the UTM zone border.
 For cells not clipped by the UTM zone border, this also means that their truncated coordinates match the UTM coordinates of their southwest corner; this holds for any precision.

-Hence for the Belgian point referred above with UTM coordinates
+Hence for the Belgian point location referred above with UTM coordinates
 <code>577019.527, 5661520.775</code>, the UTM grid reference at 10-meter
 precision is <code>31 57701 566152</code>.

-The above grid reference can be further shortened by dropping the UTM zone number and anterior digits, e.g. if the context is within the area of one map.
-When not dropping prefixes, the UTM grid reference is unique at the global level *if* it is also clear which hemisphere—i.e. which of the two map projections per UTM zone—applies.[^5]
+For localized usage, the above grid reference can be further shortened by dropping the UTM zone number and anterior digits, e.g. if the context is within the area of one map.
+In many areas such simplifications lead to eastings and northings of equal length, so that separators are sometimes dropped.

+When not dropping prefixes, the UTM grid reference is unique at the global level *if* it is also clear which hemisphere—i.e. which of the two map projections per UTM zone—applies.[^6]

-The concepts of UTM grid portrayal on maps and UTM grid referencing with anterior and principal digits match those of other rectangular grids that have also long been in use on civil maps, and these are all named ‘civil’ grids by Stott ([1977](#ref-stott_utm_1977)).
+The concepts of UTM grid portrayal on maps and UTM grid referencing with anterior and principal digits match those of other rectangular grids that have also long been in use on civil maps, and these are all named ‘civil’ grids by Stott ([1977](#ref-stott_utm_1977); see also [Snyder, 1987](#ref-snyder_map_1987)).

 Note that the UTM grid defines *no* subdivisions of the cartesian coordinate system by means of latitude bands, nor does it describe an